hyperreal64/vauxite/README.md

 ## System updates

-A new Vauxite tree is built every Tuesday and Saturday, to keep up with software bug fixes and security updates from upstream.
+A new Vauxite tree is built every Saturday.

 To perform system updates: